johnweghorst/home-network-simulated-lab/README.md

 # WCL Configuration

 With the router and switch configurations completed, all that’s left is the WCL.
 I’ll be using a WLC here because it’s what’s available in Packet Tracer.
-In real life, I would be using a combo unit like a Ubiquiti Dream Machine.
+In real life, I would be using a combo unit like a Ubiquiti Dream Machine Pro + Unifi Access Point.

 First up, turn the LAP on.